wangjiezhe/awesome-stars/README.md

 - [awesome-geojson](https://github.com/tmcw/awesome-geojson) - GeoJSON utilities that will make your life easier.
 - [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - A curated list of awesome awesomeness
 - [awesome-macOS](https://github.com/iCHAIT/awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
-- [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This repo is a collection of awesome Mac applications and tools for developers and designers.
 - [api-guidelines](https://github.com/Microsoft/api-guidelines) - Microsoft REST API Guidelines
 - [gov-takedowns](https://github.com/github/gov-takedowns) - Text of government takedown notices as received.
 GitHub does not endorse or adopt any assertion contained in the following notices.
 - [awesome-cryptography](https://github.com/sobolevn/awesome-cryptography) - A curated list of cryptography resources and links.